bcdtriptech/terraform-provider-gitcrypt/docs/index.md

----
-layout: "gitcrypt"
-page_title: "Provider: gitcrypt"
-description: |-
-  The gitcrypt provider is used to read files encrypted with git-crypt.
----

-# gitcrypt Provider
+# Gitcrypt Provider

-The gitcrypt provider is used to read files encrypted with git-crypt.
+The gitcrypt provider is used to read files encrypted with [git-crypt](https://github.com/AGWA/git-crypt#git-crypt---transparent-file-encryption-in-git).

-Use the navigation to the left to read about the available resources.

 ## Example Usage